jblang/GameController/README.md

 The Atari joystick, ColecoVision controllers, and Sega Genesis gamepads all share the same basic DB-9 pinout, but the Genesis and ColecoVision expand on the standard set by Atari in different, incompatible ways.  `J5` and `J6` select between Sega and Coleco controller modes.
 Both jumpers must be set to either Sega mode (left position) or Coleco mode (right position).
 Atari joysticks will work in either mode.
 Because Coleco mode switches the polarity of the power supply, it's possible Sega controllers could be damaged if connected in this mode, so be careful!

-## Coleco Keypad Buttons
+## Numeric Keypad Buttons

 Most ColecoVision games require the keypad to select a skill level before you can start them.
-To support Coleco games when using a Sega controller or Atari joystick, I have put buttons on the board itself.
+To support these games when using a Sega controller or Atari joystick, I have put buttons on the board itself.
 There are two rows of buttons laid out as follows:

 ```
 1 2 3 4 * #